burger

 Include a file globally with Auto Prepend File

-This guide explains how to specify a file that will be loaded before the desired page or at the beginning of each PHP script executed on your server, included as if it had been called with the function require(), but more globally using the PHP directive auto_prepend_file.
+This guide explains how to specify a file that will be loaded before the desired page or at the beginning of each PHP script executed on your server, included as if it had been called with the require() function, but more globally using the PHP directive auto_prepend_file.

 Preamble

-• For example, to declare the headers of a website, you can create a file called headers.php that contains PHP header() functions and that is prepended at the beginning of each PHP file…
+• For example, to declare the headers of a website, you can create a headers.php file that contains PHP header() functions and that is prepended at the beginning of each PHP file…

 • … via a .user.ini file (specific to a folder),

-• … or via the site configuration of the Manager (global) as explained below.
+• … or via the site configuration in the Manager (global) as explained below.

 Include a file globally from the Manager